The Healing (film): Release

-International screening
+International screenings

 Here are some selected international screening dates and venues of The Healing:

 Reception

 Box office performance

 According to Box Office Mojo, the film grossed 74 million pesos in its first two weeks.
 The film grossed P104.6 million.
 It became the third Filipino film of 2012 to gross over 100 million.

 Ratings

 The Cinema Evaluation Board of the Philippines gave this film a "Graded A", meaning the film will not pay taxes from the gross revenue of the film earned from the box office.

 Star Cinema released two versions of the film, one is the censored, wider release, which is rated R-13 while the other one is director's cut, limited release, which is rated R-18.